genjen123/Documentation/ManPage.md

 	* Ex: *.cpp*, *.h*, *.txt* are common file formats in C++ programming
 6. This section describes all the **games** that are available on the system and provide command line tools for controlling the **screensaver**.
 7. As implied.
-8. Daemon is a computer program that runs as a background process rather than being under the direct control of an inactive user.
+8. **Daemon** is a computer program that runs as a background process rather than being under the direct control of an inactive user.
 	* Ex: *sshd* is a daemond that services incoming SSH connections

-**Notes:**
+**Note:**

 > The section order provided is accurate for **Research Unix**, **BSD**, **OS X**, and **Linux**.
 > There is a **Unix System V**, originally developed by AT&T 1983, that is similar to this but is listed in a different order.